Smoothing discrete Morse theory: Background

 \subsection{Lack of (PL) triangulations}

-In Section \ref{sec:Smooth2PL}, we showed that every smooth manifold admits a PL triangulation.
+In Section \ref{sec:Smooth2PL}, we reviewed Cairns' result that every smooth manifold admits a PL triangulation.
 This raises two natural questions: (1) Does every topological manifold admit a triangulation?
 (2) Is every triangulation PL?

 The answer to both questions is negative, as we will see.
 Let us start with a positive result: